 This is one of the few third party visualization tools out there that really looks sharp.
-Here's embed code if you want to grab it.
+Here it is in full screen along with the embed code if you want to grab it.

 To scrape the data from Wikipedia, I used the function